d3kryption/narrative-trytofindsound/README.md

 - C++ - it requires you to edit the C++.
 It's dead easy, however.
 I try to make the process super easy!
 - I'm not a C++ programmer.
 I'm still learning.
 If you spot anything wrong please update/let me know :D
 - It's not perfect.
 Sometimes it might not find a file (if it doesn't match via some logic flaw) or you might not have named a file correctly so it won't work 100% but 95% is better than none right?
+- When Narrative releases an update, sadly you will have to reapply this.
+It only takes 5 minutes once you've done it a few times.

+## Bugs
+- I haven't yet figured out how to render the button in the same place on both NPC and Player dialogue nodes
 - When you click the button and it populates, it won't hide the button until you click off and back on.
 Never figured out how to solve that lol
-- When Narrative releases an update, sadly you will have to reapply this.
-It only takes 5 minutes once you've done it a few times.

 ## How it works - top level